 How to Maintain Motivation for Your Child in Term 4

-Mastering motivation is incredibly important, especially when it comes to the last few parts of the year.
-Nearing Term 4, students seem to be the most demotivated and complacent that they ever will be in the school year.
+Mastering motivation is key, especially in the last parts of the school year.
+As Term 4 approaches, students often become the most demotivated and complacent they’ll be all year.

 What is Motivation?